 Almost everyone experiences bad breath occasionally.
 But for some people, bad breath is a daily problem, and they struggle to find a solution.
 Approximately 30% of the population complains of some sort of bad breath.
 Halitosis (Latin for “bad breath”) often occurs after a garlicky meal or in the morning after waking.
 Other causes of temporary halitosis include some beverages (including alcoholic drinks or coffee) and tobacco smoking.

-- Bad breath can also be caused by some medical problems.
+Bad breath can also be caused by some medical problems.
 ‘Dry mouth’ (xerostomia) is a condition that means your mouth produces less saliva.
 This causes bacteria to build up in your mouth and this leads to bad breath.
-Dry mouth may be caused by some medicines, by salivary gland problems or by continually breathing through your mouth instead of your nose.
+A dry mouth may be caused by some medicines, salivary gland problems, or by continually breathing through your mouth instead of your nose.
 Older people may produce less saliva, causing further problems.